ExpediaGroup/jarviz/README.md

 # Jarviz [![Build Status](https://github.com/ExpediaGroup/jarviz/actions/workflows/build.yml/badge.svg)](https://github.com/ExpediaGroup/jarviz/actions)

+Interdependencies between software modules are very difficult problems to solve.
+When your organization grows, these interdependencies multiply, potentially leading to low-cohesion and high-coupling among software modules.
+This is where Jarviz can help to understand these intricate dependencies down to the field level.

-**Jarviz** is a dependency analysis tool designed for Java applications.
-Jarviz can provide a complete graph of couplings between Java methods across artifacts.
-Since non-private methods in a class can be accessed by other classes, method calls can be intertwined creating multifold couplings among each other.
-By analyzing the Java bytecode deeply, Jarviz can reveal these couplings in a user-friendly format.
+Jarviz is a dependency analysis tool for Java applications.
+Since non-private methods in Java classes can be accessed by other classes, method calls can be intertwined creating manifold couplings among each other.
+Jarviz deeply analyzes Java bytecode to reveal these couplings in a user-friendly format.
+It scans binary artifacts using a custom classloader and generates a complete graph of dependency couplings between methods across multiple artifacts.
+Jarviz consists of three modules: a Java library to scan dependencies in binary artifacts, a Node.js module to generate a visual graph and a command-line-interface to run it easility in a shell.

 | :information_source: | Learn more about Jarviz on the [Expedia Group Technology blog](https://medium.com/expedia-group-tech/jarviz-can-you-show-my-application-couplings-a9e57f7f76a7) |
 | -------------------- | --------------------- |